 Step 1) Move API Keys to an Environment File

-Instead of hardcoding API keys in your secure files, store them in a .env
+Instead of hardcoding API keys in your secure files, create .env

 # .env file